oddy-boop/Edusync-git/src/supabase/policies.md

 -- Table: students
--- FIX: Allow public read access for student ID lookup but secure the rest.
+-- FIX: Allow anon role to select specific columns for student ID login lookup.
+CREATE POLICY "Public can look up student email by ID" ON public.students FOR SELECT
+  USING (auth.role() = 'anon');

+-- FIX: Allow authenticated users to view profiles based on their role.
-CREATE POLICY "Student data access policy" ON public.students FOR SELECT
+CREATE POLICY "Authenticated users can view student data" ON public.students FOR SELECT
   USING (
     get_my_role() IN ('admin', 'super_admin')